DriftyMcSlidey/Starfield-Autosaver/README.md

 Download Python and install it.
 (Testet with Version 3.9+) https://www.python.org/downloads/

-Download the starfield_autosave.py and starfield_autosave.bar from here
+Download the starfield_autosave.py and starfield_autosave.bat from here

 # Start with:
 python starfield_autosave.py